LLMPopcorn: Exploring LLMs as Assistants for Popular Micro-video Generation: Experiment Setup

-In this study, we evaluate the popularity of the generated videos using the state-of-the-art micro-video popularity prediction model, MMRA \cite{zhong2024predicting}.
-Following \citet{zhong2024predicting}, we define popularity as the number of comments.
-For robustness, we primarily use the median popularity score as the key metric.
-Following \citet{zhong2024predicting}, we define popularity as the number of comments and use the median for robustness.
-This metric is greater than 0, with higher values indicating that the model generates prompts leading to greater median engagement, suggesting a higher potential for videos to achieve high engagement on the platform.
-In model-wise comparison sections such as Section \ref{sec:PE} and Section \ref{sec:Bench}, we primarily use Win-Rate to compare the performance of different models in predicting popularity.
-Specifically, given a user prompt, we generate micro-videos using both Model A and Model B and assess which model achieves higher popularity based on evaluation models.
-This pairwise comparison approach is widely adopted in the existing literature \cite{zheng2024cheating,gao2024bayesian,bianchi2024well}.
-More experiment details are in Apendix \ref{sec:implementation}.
+\textbf{Evaluation.} In this study, we assess the popularity of generated micro-videos using the MMRA model \cite{zhong2024predicting}, defining popularity as the median number of comments for robustness, as per \cite{zhong2024predicting}.
+Higher values indicate greater median engagement, suggesting videos with higher engagement potential.
+In model-wise comparisons (e.g., Section \ref{sec:PE} and Section \ref{sec:Bench}), we use Win-Rate \cite{gao2024bayesian} to evaluate model performance in predicting popularity, comparing micro-videos generated by Model A and Model B for a given user prompt.
+This pairwise approach is common in the literature \cite{gao2024bayesian}.
+Additionally, we conducted a user study following \cite{cheng2024emotion}, involving five expert volunteers with master’s degrees and over five years of experience in micro-video consumption and creation.